evansbenj/SulaRAD/9_phylogeny.md

 # Making a phylogeny for each chromosome

-Here is a script to convert the tab data into a nexus file for each chromosome:
+Below is a script to convert the tab data into a nexus file for each chromosome (21_tab_to_nexus.pl).
+This script is somewhat clunky because it is hardcoded to have three outgroup sequences:

 ```perl
 #!/usr/bin/env perl